-Excepting her vocal rang and perfect pitch, these skills didn’t fall in her lap.
+Excepting her vocal range and perfect pitch, these skills didn’t fall in her lap.
 She works them.
 We would hear a woman, clearly irritated, frustrated or mad, blasting out of her bedroom, then another in Japanese.
-Sounds of men arguing, one with a Midwest American accent, another in Brooklynese, a third from Alabama, reverberate around the apartment.
+Sounds of men arguing, reverberate around the apartment, one with a Midwest American accent, another in Brooklynese, a third from Alabama.
 A Russian policeman, a Cockney worker, an elderly woman with a thick German accent, no nuance of sound escapes her.
 I wonder if I’m living in an international spy thriller.

 The phone rings, Janah answers, listens, disconnects.

 “We have work, girls.
 Saddle up, out of town, plan for a week.”

 Janah, “Plan for seven.
 And check the website, we’re flying private, we can take our stuff with us.

 “Moderate, no cold weather gear.
 We’re going to Arizona, Grand Canyon area.
 It’s only May, we’ll likely be in seventy degree weather in Flagstaff, but it may be as high as ninety at the canyon.
 We’re going to a place called Supai, the Navajo Reservation.”

 Amaya, “Wow, what’s going on there?”

 “Methamphetamine production.
 The Indians aren’t manufacturing it, some of them are leasing property or covering for Mexican producers.
 The land is vast, plenty of nooks and crannies to hide in, the money is good.”

 Nikko, “I thought we didn’t care about druggies.”